Aviation Safety Standards for Helicopter Training: What Pilots Should Know in 2026

 When you are ready to move forward, you can begin the enrollment process here.

-For friends or family interested in seeing helicopters up close, TruFlight Academy also offers local flight experiences through helicopter tours.
+For friends or family interested in seeing helicopters up close, TruFlight Academy also offers local flight experiences through discovery flights.
+Contact us for more information.

 Sources